Part 5 of the overview of the Exodus (ch. 25-31).

 Exodus Chapter 25:

-Within the 40 days, God gives Moses instructions on building his special Tabernacle (tent) and all of the holy objects that go inside of it.
-He told Moses what materials he would need to collect from the Israelites, which includes precious metals like gold, silver, bronze, soft materials like thread in red, blue, and purple, as well as linen, goat hair, and tanned ram skin, as well as goat leather.
-In addition, acacia wood for structural building materials, liquids like olive oil for lamps, as well as incense and fragrant liquids.
+Within the 40 days, God gives Moses instructions on building his special Tabernacle (tent) and all of the holy objects that go inside it.
+He instructed Moses on the materials he would need to collect from the Israelites, which included precious metals such as gold and silver, as well as soft materials like thread in red, blue, and purple, along with linen, goat hair, tanned ram skin, and goat leather.
+In addition, acacia wood is used for structural building materials, while liquids such as olive oil are used for lamps, as well as for incense and fragrant liquids.
 Lastly, precious stones for the chest piece that the priest would wear.

 They are to build an Ark (or box) for the ten commandments made of acacia wood overlaid in gold, a gold lampstand (menorah), and an acacia wood table overlaid in gold for the “presence bread” with gold utensils and a gold incense altar.
 All of this will go inside the Tabernacle.
-Then a bronze animal sacrifice altar with bronze utensils and a bronze washbasin will go outside the entrance to the Tabernacle.
+Then, a bronze altar for animal sacrifices, along with bronze utensils and a bronze washbasin, will be placed outside the entrance to the Tabernacle.

 Details of the sacred objects: [All units are estimates from NLT translation]

 The Ark is 115 cm long, 69 cm wide, and 69 cm high.
 Its made of acacia wood overlaid in gold and has a lid that has two hammered sculptures of cherubs on top.
 (The 10 commandments, the preserved manna, and eventually Moses’ staff will go in this box.)
-It has four gold rings on the corners for two wooden poles overlaid in gold to slide through each pair, on either side, so it can be carried.
+It features four gold rings on the corners, allowing two wooden poles overlaid in gold to slide through each pair on either side, enabling it to be carried.

-The table is 92 cm long, 46 cm wide, and 96 cm high.
+The table measures 92 cm in length, 46 cm in width, and 96 cm in height.
 It is made of acacia wood and overlaid in gold.
-It has gold utensils like bowls, ladles, pitchers, and jars to be used in pouring out liquid offerings.
-It also has four gold holes on the corners for wooden rods overlaid in gold to slide through, so it can be carried.
+It features gold utensils, including bowls, ladles, pitchers, and jars, for use in pouring out liquid offerings.
+It also features four gold holes on the corners for wooden rods to be overlaid in gold and slide through, allowing it to be carried.

-The lampstand (menorah), is made of a single piece of hammered gold, and that includes the base, center stem, lamp cups, and decorations like the buds and petals.
+The lampstand (menorah) is made of a single piece of hammered gold, encompassing the base, center stem, lamp cups, and decorative elements such as buds and petals.
 It is a single stem with six branches, three on either side.
-At the top of the stem and branches, it will be lamp cups shaped like almond blossoms (complete with buds and petals) that will hold oil that will burn to produce light in the Tabernacle, and it’s made of 34 kg of pure gold.
+At the top of the stem and branches, lamp cups shaped like almond blossoms (complete with buds and petals) will be placed, holding oil that burns to produce light in the Tabernacle.
+These lamp cups are made of 34 kg of pure gold.

 Exodus Chapter 26:

-The covering for the roof of the Tabernacle will be made of 10 long sheets (each 12.9 meters long and 1.8 meters wide) of red, blue, purple, and gold, yarn with cherubs decorations on them, connected together into two halves each made of 5 sheets.
+The covering for the roof of the Tabernacle will be made of 10 long sheets (each 12.9 meters long and 1.8 meters wide) of red, blue, purple, and gold yarn with cherubim decorations, connected into two halves, each made of 5 sheets.
 The two halves will be connected by 50 golden clasps inserted into 50 blue yarn loops on each half.
-Then 11 sheets of goat hair (each 13.8 meters long and 1.8 meters wide) will be combined into two groups of five and six respectively.
+Then, 11 sheets of goat hair (each 13.8 meters long and 1.8 meters wide) will be combined into two groups, each consisting of five and six sheets, respectively.
 They will be clasped together with 50 bronze clasps inserted into 50 blue yarn loops.
-The sixth sheet will be double folded over and will hang over the back of the Tabernacle, while 46 cm on each side (north and south) will hang over the side.
+The sixth sheet will be double-folded over and will hang over the back of the Tabernacle, while 46 cm on each side (north and south) will hang over the sides.
 The colorful sheet will go over the ark as a roof, then the goat hair sheet on top of that, then a large layer of tanned ram skin, and finally a layer of fine goatskin on top to complete the roof of the Tabernacle.

-The framework of the Tabernacle will be made of 48 beams (each beam 4.6 meters high and 69 cm sq. wide) of acacia wood, with two pegs underneath.
-The pegs will insert into a silver base, that sits on top of another silver base (2 silver bases for each beam).
-There will be 20 beams on the north side, 20 on the south, and 8 on the west (6 mainframes and two more to reinforce the back corners), with an opening on the east for the entrance.
-The reinforcement pair of frames in the back corners will be attached by gold rings at the top.
+The framework of the Tabernacle will be made of 48 beams (each beam 4.6 meters high and 69 cm square) of acacia wood, with two pegs underneath.
+The pegs will insert into a silver base that sits on top of another silver base (2 silver bases for each beam).
+There will be 20 beams on the north side, 20 on the south, and eight on the west (6 mainframes and two more to reinforce the back corners), with an opening on the east for the entrance.
+Gold rings will attach the reinforcement pair of frames in the back corners at the top.
 These wooden beams will be overlaid in gold.
-There will be 15 crossbars that run across each side of the Tabernacle that has beams, 5 on each side.
-The cross beams are made of acacia wood and overlaid in gold, and gold loops are to be attached to the beams so the crossbars can go through them.
+There will be 15 crossbars that run across each side of the Tabernacle, five on each side.
+The crossbeams are made of acacia wood and overlaid with gold, and gold loops are to be attached to the beams so that the crossbars can pass through them.

-There will be an entrance curtain for the holy of holies in the Tabernacle made of linen decorated with cherubs and made of red, blue, and purple yarn.
+There will be an entrance curtain for the holy of holies in the Tabernacle made of linen, decorated with cherubs, and made of red, blue, and purple yarn.
 This curtain is to be hung on gold hooks attached with clasps to four beams made of acacia wood overlaid with gold, and each beam is set into a silver base.
-The space behind this curtain is the Most Holy Place and the Ark will be placed behind it.
-A similarly designed curtain will be at the entrance of the Tabernacle hanging on gold hooks attached to five acacia wood beams overlaid in gold, each mounted on bronze bases.
-The space between both sets of curtains is the Holy Place (or Sanctuary), and it will be as space for the gold table for the Presence Bread on the north side, and the lampstand on the south side, all in front of the Most Holy Place.
+The space behind this curtain is the Most Holy Place, and the Ark will be placed behind it.
+A similarly designed curtain will be at the entrance of the Tabernacle, hanging on gold hooks attached to five acacia wood beams overlaid in gold, each mounted on bronze bases.
+The space between the two sets of curtains is the Holy Place (or Sanctuary), where the gold table for the Presence Bread will be located on the north side, and the lampstand on the south side, both in front of the Most Holy Place.

 Exodus Chapter 27:

 The Bronze Altar for the burnt offerings is to be 2.3 meters wide, 2.3 meters long, and 1.4 meters high, and four horns are to be cut at the top, on the four corners.
-It will be hollow made of acacia wood planks, and then overlaid in bronze.
-It will have bronze grating set halfway down the side of the altar, under the ledge.
-Utensils like ash buckets, shovels, basins, meat forks, and firepans, are to be made of bronze.
+It will be hollow, made of acacia wood planks, and then overlaid in bronze.
+It will have a bronze grating set halfway down the side of the altar, under the ledge.
+Utensils like ash buckets, shovels, basins, meat forks, and firepans are to be made of bronze.
 Four bronze rings (one on each corner) will be attached to the grating (two each on opposite sides) for the carrying poles.
-The two carrying poles are made of acacia wood and overlaid in bronze and slide through the two rings each on either side.
+The two carrying poles are made of acacia wood and overlaid with bronze, and they slide through the two rings, each on either side.

 The boundaries of the Courtyard will be built from wooden beams and fine linen.
 The courtyard boundary will be 46 meters on the north and south sides and 23 meters on the west and east sides.
 The courtyard boundary will be supported by 60 acacia wood beams altogether, each with one bronze base, as well as silver hooks and rings, for the linen curtains to hang.
 There are to be 20 on the south and north sides each, 10 on the west, and 10 at the entrance on the east.
-For the east entrance, there will be a break in the main courtyard boundary, which will make room for a separate entrance curtain.
-The east side will have three beams on the north and south side with fine linen curtains (6.9 meters on each side), connected to the rest of the courtyard boundary, and these beams will have bronze bases and silver hooks.
-However, the entrance curtain on the east will be supported by the remaining four wooden beams and that curtain will be 9.2 meters long.
+For the east entrance, a break will be made in the main courtyard boundary, creating space for a separate entrance curtain.
+The east side will feature three beams on the north and south sides, each with delicate linen curtains (6.9 meters in length on each side), connected to the rest of the courtyard boundary.
+These beams will have bronze bases and silver hooks.
+However, the entrance curtain on the east will be supported by the remaining four wooden beams, and that curtain will be 9.2 meters long.
 This entrance curtain will be made of red, blue, and purple thread and embroidered with cherubs, just like the Tabernacle entrance and Most Holy Place curtains.
-All of the curtains will be 2.3 meters high, and the whole courtyard will be 23 x 46 meters in area.
+All the curtains will be 2.3 meters high, and the entire courtyard will be 23 meters by 46 meters in area.
 All the articles used in the rituals of the Tabernacle, including all the tent pegs used to support the Tabernacle and the courtyard curtains, must be made of bronze.

 The lampstand (menorah) is to be lit with pressed olive oil and must burn continually all night.
 This is a command to all future generations.
-The Most Holy Place is 4.6 meters square and the Holy Place is 9.2 x 4.6 meters, this makes the Tabernacle 13.8 meters long by 4.6 meters wide.
-Since the courtyard is 23 x 46 meters, then it must be 18.4 meters away from the Tabernacle on the north and south sides, and 31.8 meters from the east and west of the Tabernacle.
+The Most Holy Place is 4.6 meters square, and the Holy Place is 9.2 meters by 4.6 meters; this makes the Tabernacle 13.8 meters long and 4.6 meters wide.
+Since the courtyard is 23 x 46 meters, it must be 18.4 meters away from the Tabernacle on both the north and south sides, and 31.8 meters from the east and west sides of the Tabernacle.

 Exodus Chapter 28:

-Moses’ brother Aaron, and his sons, Nadab, Abihu, Eleazar, and Ithamar are to be set apart as the leading priest.
+Moses’ brother Aaron and his sons, Nadab, Abihu, Eleazar, and Ithamar, are to be set apart as the leading priests.
 In this role, they will wear sacred garments.
 These garments include a chest piece, an ephod, a robe, a patterned tunic, a turban, and a sash.
 They are made with fine linen cloth, gold thread, and colored yarn (using blue, purple, and scarlet), as well as gold and precious stones.

 A blue robe is to be made as a single piece that will be worn by the high priest (Aaron) underneath the ephod.
-It will have a reinforced collar and decorative ornaments that stick out from the hem.
-The ornaments will be pomegranates made of blue, red, and purple yarn and gold bells, and these elements will hand from the robe in an alternating pattern.
+It will feature a reinforced collar and decorative ornaments that extend from the hem.
+The ornaments will be pomegranates made of blue, red, and purple yarn, and gold bells, which will hang from the robe in an alternating pattern.
 The bells will jingle when the high priest is moving around in God’s presence, and wearing them will keep him from dying.
 Then there must be a gold medallion with “Holy to the Lord” engraved on it.
-This medallion will attach to Aaron’s turban with a blue cord, and it will be on his forehead.
-The medallion will remind Aaron that when he is operating in God’s presence he will take on the guilt of people when they bring sacrifices and objects to the Tabernacle.
+This medallion will be attached to Aaron’s turban with a blue cord and placed on his forehead.
+The medallion will remind Aaron that when he is operating in God’s presence, he will bear the guilt of the people when they bring sacrifices and offerings to the Tabernacle.
 Aaron’s patterned tunic will be made from fine linen cloth, and the turban will be made from this linen as well.
 The sash is to be decorated with colorful embroidery.
 Aaron’s sons will also have tunics, sashes, and special head coverings.
-In addition, there are all have linen undergarments that cover from their hips to their thighs.
-All these things must be worn by Aaron and his sons when they enter the Tabernacle, otherwise, they will die.
+In addition, they all have linen undergarments that cover from their hips to their thighs.
+All these things must be worn by Aaron and his sons when they enter the Tabernacle; otherwise, they will die.

 Exodus Chapter 29: